s338641178/Cubing_Workflow/README.md

 ###   c) If two edges need to be flipped I use the algorithm **R' L R L' U L' U' L**
 ###   d) The other case is the clockwise cycle where I use the algorithm **R U' R' U**

+## _What I've Learned_
+### Working with the pyraminx this past week has given me a much better understanding of how algorithms work and has allowed me to work through somthing in which I can have physical results and really see my progress in front of me.
+I hope that I can use this understanding of algorithms and apply it to coding and use it when coding projects in the future.

 ## _Next Steps/Goals_
 ### In the future, I would like to be able to solve the pyraminx at an average of about 45-55s instead of have an average or 1:18, in order to get there I think I need to work a bit more with the cube and try looking at it in different ways to understand what I need to do to solve it in fewer steps.
-###
+I would also like to work with a pyraminx duo as well and maybe work toward using a rubik's cube in the future and continue working with different types of cubes.